Spookywooky3/SpawnHeli/README.md

 {
-  "AssetPrefab": "assets/content/vehicles/minicopter/minicopter.entity.prefab", -- Prefab you would like to spawn "CanSpawnBuildingBlocked": false,  -- Can player spawn a minicopter while building blocked "MaxNoMiniDistance": 300.0, -- The maximum distance the player can be from the minicopter when using /nomini and /fmini "MaxSpawnDistance": 5.0, -- How far away can the player spawn a minicopter "OwnerAndTeamCanMount": false, -- If you want only the owner and their team members to be able to mount the mini set this to true
+  "AssetPrefab": "assets/content/vehicles/minicopter/minicopter.entity.prefab", -- Prefab you would like to spawn "CanSpawnBuildingBlocked": false,  -- Can player spawn a minicopter while building blocked "MaxNoMiniDistance": 300.0, -- The maximum distance the player can be from the minicopter when using /nomini and /fmini (set to -1 for unlimited distance)
+  "MaxSpawnDistance": 5.0, -- How far away can the player spawn a minicopter "OwnerAndTeamCanMount": false, -- If you want only the owner and their team members to be able to mount the mini set this to true
   "PermissionCooldowns": { -- These are the cooldown tiers feel free to add/change as many as you like just make sure users only have one for now